gtauzin/kedro-dagster/docs/pages/example.md

 # Example

-This section introduces an advanced Kedro project with Dagster hosted on the [Kedro-Dagster Example Repository](https://github.com/gtauzin/kedro-dagster-example).
+This section introduces an advanced Kedro project with Dagster hosted on the [Kedro-Dagster example repository](https://github.com/gtauzin/kedro-dagster-example).
+You can find a visualization of the pipelines defined in this project below in the [shared Kedro-Viz page](https://gtauzin.github.io/kedro-dagster-example/).

 ## Project overview